Susie the Little Blue Coupe

-Susie the Little Blue Coupe is a 1952 animated short film produced by Walt Disney Productions and originally released by RKO Radio Pictures on June 6, 1952.
+Susie the Little Blue Coupe is an animated short film produced by Walt Disney Productions and originally released by RKO Radio Pictures on June 6, 1952.
 The eight-minute film was directed by Clyde Geronimi and based on an original short-story by Bill Peet.
 The story was adapted for the screen by Peet and Don DaGradi.

 Plot

 Susie is a small blue coupe on display in a dealer showroom.
 She eventually is bought by a well-to-do man who is instantly smitten with her.
 Thrust into high society, she finds herself surrounded by much larger, faster and more luxurious cars, but eventually makes do.
 Her owner treats the car well but neglects to maintain her, and after years of wear and tear, the car stops running properly; the man, informed by his mechanic that Susie will need a massive overhaul, abandons her for a new vehicle.
 At a used car lot, Susie is purchased again, but the new owner, a cigar-smoking drunk who lives in a seedier part of town, does not treat the car with the same fondness as the first owner and leaves her on the curbside at night.

-One night, the coupe is stolen, chased by the police and crashed; presumed "dead", she is sent to a junkyard.
-She shows stirrings of life, even in her wrecked state, and a young man notices and buys her at a bargain price.
+One night, the coupe is stolen by a sinister stranger, chased by the police and crashed; presumed "dead", she is sent to a junkyard.
+Susie is sad and broken down, but she shows stirrings of life, even in her wrecked state.
+A young man notices and buys her at a bargain price.
 With the help of his friends, the young man completely restores and revives Susie as a brand new hot rod.
 An overjoyed and like-new Susie rides off.